Ruth Burgon and Stella Mygdali reflect on their experience of hosting an afternoon of urban exploration in Edinburgh.

 That is the very simple question that lies at the heart of the discipline of history of art.
 It explores this question primarily through works of visual art but increasingly history of art has turned its attention to film, television and other popular media, as well as the built environment.

-Study history of art at Edinburgh and you can expect to examine all of these visual media, as well as the traditional art forms of painting, sculpture and printmaking.
+Study history of art at Edinburgh and you can expect to examine all of these visual media, as well as, of course, the traditional art forms of painting, sculpture and printmaking.
 You can also expect to think about art as a global phenomenon.
-Even if you’re studying European art, you will find it situated as part of a set of global questions.
+Even if you’re studying European art, you will find it taught in a global context.

 Edinburgh has one of the UK’s longest-established and largest groups of art historians.
 All are researching and publishing at the highest levels.
 They take public engagement extremely seriously, and many have major public profiles.
-The city, a UNESCO World Heritage is the home of some of Europe’s most valuable art collections, while it is an important and developing centre for contemporary art, and digital media, especially gaming.
+The city, a UNESCO World Heritage Site is the home of some of Europe’s most valuable art collections as well as one of the UK's liveliest contemporart art scenes.
+You will find Edinburgh has great strengths in digital media too, especially gaming.
 You can find our graduates in leadership roles in the arts worldwide: all over the world they curate exhibitions, write about art, and shape culture.
 Edinburgh is where those careers start.

 History of Art programmes